Field Validation Table (FVT): A Test Design Technique for Field Validation

 An end-user or a customer expects the user-friendliness of an application along with its functionality.
 Even a small usability issue or cosmetic issue in the application or software may dissatisfy or irritate them.

 So, a tester should give prime importance to testing each and every field in an application.
-By making use of Field Validation Table, a tester can test each and every field in the application very well.
+By making use of the Field Validation Table, a tester can test each and every field in the application very well.

 Implementation of FVT

-#1) Firstly, the standard or generic table needs to be created for different data types as shown below.
+#1) Firstly, the standard or generic table needs to be created for the different data types as shown below.
 This is a one-time activity.
 Consider all valid and invalid inputs.

 Data TypeValid Inputs